 - Distance measurements: Traffic signs in Finland are in kilometers, and 1 kilometer equals 0.6 miles.
 Find a reliable conversion calculator and get accustomed to that mode of measuring and judging distances.

 - Seat belts: In Finland, seat belts are mandatory for the front and rear seats.
-Kids under 3 years old or measuring less than 4 feet, 5 inches (1.25 meters) tall must ride in an appropriately-fitted car seat.
+Kids under three years old or measuring less than 4 feet, 5 inches (1.25 meters) tall must ride in an appropriately-fitted car seat.

 - Flashing high beams: If a car coming in your direction flashes its high beams at you, there may be an accident or a moose on the road ahead, or you may need to turn your headlights on.
 Stay safe by keeping an eye out for these possibilities anytime you are driving.

 - Drinking and driving: The alcohol limit in Finland is 0.5 grams/liter for drivers, and the tolerance for this behavior is low in this part of the world.
-Keep in mind that the police can pull you over for testing at any time and if you're over the limit, you're going to jail—it's that easy to see a Finnish jail from the inside.
+Keep in mind that the police can pull you over for testing at any time, and if you're over the limit, you're going to jail—it's that easy to see a Finnish jail from the inside.
 Instead, catch a taxi or select a designated driver ahead of time, rather than endangering others on the road, along with yourself.

 - Drugs: Scandinavian countries are strict regarding driving under the influence of psychotropic substances and do not allow driving under the influence of methylamphetamine, marijuana (THC, cannabis), or MDMA (ecstasy).
-Police will test drivers for a various substances if needed.
+Police will test drivers for various substances if needed.
 If you are caught operating a vehicle while under the influence, it can result in a large fine, imprisonment, or a possibly being banned from Finland.

 - Cyclists: Maintain awareness that bike lanes and cyclists are frequent sights across the region.
 As long as they are in designated lanes, cyclists have the right of way.

-- Parking: Always park in the direction of traffic, with a 5 meter distance from intersections or pedestrian crossings.
+- Parking: Always park in the direction of traffic, with a 5-meter distance from intersections or pedestrian crossings.
 Most cities have parking spaces with time limits; use a credit card or cash to buy a voucher from street vending machines or gas stations, and display the voucher on your dashboard.
 Check the nearby signs to see if a parking disc is required (in some areas) and place the disc on your dashboard, making sure your arrival time is displayed.

 - Gas stations: Gas is called petrol.
 After filling their tank, people in Finland move their cars off to the side while paying inside.
 Check current gas prices (use a translation website if necessary).